 Since 2007 it has been law that a homeowner is required to register as a contractor if that person fixes up a house without occupying or using the structure for a year after the date of construction.
 This law also included a homeowner fixing up a house in excess of $500.
 But, HB 1749 (click to link) is got all Yea’s in Olympia will change definitions so that a homeowner who improves and offers to sell property without occupying it for more than a year is not required to register as a contractor if the owner contracts with a general contractor.
 Its hard to believe but there is a story that n L&I official followed a homeowner out of Home Depot to levy a fine?
 So a person flipping a house doesn’t need a contractors license if he/she hires a contractor.

 Right to the Core

-The Core Curriculum class required every two years is being rewritten/revised for 2016-2017.
+The Core Curriculum class required every two years was revised for 2016-2017.
 Natalie has worked with the Dept of Licensing to give input for every core that we have had to take!
 As a broker you never have to be concerned about what core to take.
 Just take whatever is available during the two years you have to renew!

 The CD that doesn’t make music

 The CFPD regulations come into effect in October 2015.
 Basically the HUD1 stmt will be called the CD or Closing Disclosure and the and good faith estimate will be LE or Loan Estimates.
 There will be delays if there are last minute changes, lenders have to be more accurate, and lenders have to provide disclosure three days before closing.
 Not everyone is singing the praises of the coming changes but time will tell.
 Just keep making music….